Nicola Pecorini

 Nicola Pecorini (born 10 August 1957) is an Italian cinematographer.

 Life and career

 Pecorini was born in Milan, Lombardy, Italy.
 He founded, with Garrett Brown, inventor of the steadicam, the Steadicam Operators Association, Inc. (SOA), in 1988.

 Pecorini moved to the United States in 1993, and since 1997, he has frequently collaborated with director Terry Gilliam (together they have made Fear and Loathing in Las Vegas, The Brothers Grimm, Tideland, The Imaginarium of Doctor Parnassus, The Zero Theorem and The Man Who Killed Don Quixote).

 In 2000, he won Best Cinematography at the San Sebastian International Film Festival for Harrison's Flowers.

-He is married to British actress Caroline Goodall and has two children, Gemma and Leone.
+He is married to British-Australian actress Caroline Goodall and has two children, Gemma and Leone.
 He is blind in one eye.